Primers • Model Acceleration

 Why KV Sharing Can Work

-- Empirical studies (referenced in the blog and the You Only Cache Once paper) show that in deep transformer models, the last few layers often produce correlated outputs.
+- Empirical studies referenced in the paper show that in deep transformer models, the last few layers often produce correlated outputs.

 - This suggests that later layers are mostly fine-tuning rather than introducing fundamentally new information.